 The ticket office was closed, and three men were sitting in the waiting room fiddling with their cell phones.
 The train I'd planned to catch didn't arrive.
 People were sitting around waiting.
 I sat and ate my apple and cursed the loss of my internet connection.

-Then through the platform communication network we heard that the railway's staff were on strike.
+Then through the informal platform "communication" network we learned that the railway's staff were on strike.
 No one knew which, or if any, trains were operating.
-Without data, my phone was useless.
+I felt lost as without data my phone was useless.
 It was a surreal feeling.
 Sitting about thirty kilometres from home and stuck!

 During the long wait, I had spoken to three people who were also going to Tavira, so when they offered to share their Uber, I was delighted.